03difoha/1-day-coding/README.md

 ![](assets/hipsterlogogenerator.png)

-It's important.
-We recommend [hipsterlogogenerator.com](https://www.hipsterlogogenerator.com) for quick and easy hipster logos :)
+If you want a logo We recommend [hipsterlogogenerator.com](https://www.hipsterlogogenerator.com) for quick and easy hipster logos :)

 > Take a couple of minutes to quickly make your own fancy logo.

+>If you don't want a logo you can put an image you found earlier in here.

 > To place your logo in your HTML document create an `img` element inside the first `section`. `img` elements don't need closing tags (it's one of the exceptions to the general rule of closing tags).